brytlao/Practical_computer_vision/README.md

 # Practical_computer_vision
-Implementation of codes in the book Practical Computer Vision by Abhinav Dadhich
+Notes and implementation of codes in the book Practical Computer Vision by Abhinav Dadhich